BREEAM: Scope

-Home Quality Mark was launched in 2015 as part of the BREEAM family of schemes.
-It rates new homes on their overall quality and sustainability, then provides further indicators on the homes impact upon the occupants' "running costs", "health and wellbeing" and "environmental footprint".
+BREEAM Infrastructure, formerly known as CEEQUAL (Civil Engineering Environmental Quality Assessment and Award Scheme), assesses the sustainability of civil engineering and infrastructure projects at every stage.

 National operators

-BREEAM is used in more than 70 countries, with several in Europe having gone a stage further to develop country-specific BREEAM schemes operated by national scheme operators.
+BREEAM is used in more than 100 countries, with several in Europe having gone a stage further to develop country-specific BREEAM schemes operated by national scheme operators.
 There are currently operators affiliated to BREEAM in: